HMS Fancy (J308): Design and description

-The reciprocating ships had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
+The ships had two Parsons geared steam turbines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
 The engines produced a total of 2000 ihp and gave a maximum speed of 16.5 kn.
 They carried a maximum of 660 LT of fuel oil that gave them a range of 5000 nmi at 10 kn.

 The Algerine class was armed with a QF 4 in Mk V anti-aircraft gun and four twin-gun mounts for Oerlikon 20 mm cannon.
 The latter guns were in short supply when the first ships were being completed and they often got a proportion of single mounts.
 By 1944, single-barrel Bofors 40 mm mounts began replacing the twin 20 mm mounts on a one for one basis.
 All of the ships were fitted for four throwers and two rails for depth charges.

 Construction and career

 Service in the Royal Navy

 The ship was ordered on 25 June 1941 at the Blyth Shipbuilding Company at Blyth, England.
 She was laid down on 22 July 1941 and launched on 20 April 1943.
 She was commissioned on 21 November 1943.
 She joined the 6th Minesweeper Flotilla.

 In March 1944, she conducted her first minesweeping operation off Yarmouth.
 Then in May, she sweeper the south coast in preparation of the upcoming Invasion of Normandy code named D-Day.
 Moreover, in June, she cleared ten channels for the invasion force to safely cross.

 In April 1945, she was sent to sweep the Adriatic, clearing Venice and Trieste at the same time.

 The ship supervised German minesweepers as they swept the waters off Norway in July 1946.

 Fancy was decommissioned in December 1947.

 She was then sold to Belgium in 1952.
 The ship underwent refit from June 1952 and February 1953.